obsgynae/obsgynae/clinical-resources/Early Pregnancy Complications/ectopic-pregnancy.md

 ### Initial Management

 * stabilise the pt – DRSABCD
-* ask: is this patient suitable for outpatient management?
+  * make sure IV access is large bore (18g at least)
+* keep nil-by-mouth until discussed with the on-call gynaecology registrar

 ### Definitive management

 1. Expectant management
-2. Medical management with misoprostol
+2. Medical management with methotrexate (either IM or IV)
-3. Surgical management by currettage of the uterus
+3. Surgical management by laparoscopic removal of ectopic

-\** if the patient has had 3 miscarriages in a row - they warrant further investigations for this and should be referred to a fertility specialist **